 Understanding why stocks might rally is a matter of fundamental debate, and a worthy one.
 However, the investor who relies solely on fundamental analysis – the person who waits for positive news to develop – will be late to the party.

 Technical analysis helps answer the question of “when” to buy.
-Currently, indicators like the High-Low Index are clearly answering that question: soon!
+Currently, indicators like the High-Low Index are clearly answering that question: now!

 Contact us to discuss the implications for your holdings, and, if you’re not currently a Granite Wealth client, to take advantage of a free portfolio review.